fabioberger/sort/README.md

 # Benchmarks

-The following benchmarks were achieved while running on a 2012 Macbook pro '15 with an i7 processor.
-It is probably most useful to observe the differences between the performances of the different sorting algorithms rather then the actual values.
+The following benchmarks were achieved on a 2012 Macbook pro '15 with an i7 processor.
+It is probably most insightful to note the differences between results using different input sizes on the same algorithm as well as the performance differences between algorithms not the actual values.

 **Merge Sort:**